ajaysheoran2323/Docker-Container/Docker-compose/Readme.md

         Sets the image that will be used to build the container.
 Using this directive assumes that the specified image already exists either on the host or on Docker Hub.
 #### build
         This directive can be used instead of image.
 Specifies the location of the Dockerfile that will be used to build this container.
-#### db
-       In the case of the example Dockercompose file, db is a variable for the container you are about to define.
 #### restart
       Tells the container to restart if the system restarts.
 #### volumes